-A majority of the authorized number of directors constitutes a quorum of the Board of Directors for the transaction of business.
-The directors must be present at the meeting to constitute a quorum.
-However, any action required or permitted to be taken by the Board of Directors may be taken without a meeting if all members of the Board of Directors individually or collectively consent in writing to the action.
+A majority of the authorized number of directors constitutes a quorum of the Board for the transaction of business.
+However, any action required or permitted to be taken by the Board may be taken without a meeting if all members of the Board individually or collectively consent in writing to the action.